k-skaap/portfolio/README.md

 # portfolio
-A collection of my work at the Explore Data Science Academy
+A collection of my work so far at the Explore Data Science Academy